 Amended: September 9, 2021

+Amended: December 28, 2023

 NOTE: This document is incorporated by reference in section 1956.8(b), title 13, California Code of Regulations (“CCR”) and also incorporates by reference various sections of Title 40, Part 86 of the Code of Federal Regulations, with some modifications.
 It contains the majority of the requirements necessary for certification of heavy-duty diesel engines for sale in California, in addition to containing the exhaust emissions standards and test procedures for these diesel engines.
 The section numbering conventions for this document are set forth in subparagraph 4 on page 6.
 Reference is also made in this document to other California-specific requirements that are necessary to complete an application for certification.
 These other documents are designed to be used in conjunction with this document.
 They include: